Container Shipping Costs from China to Turkey: What You Need to Know

 The size of the container plays a significant role in determining shipping costs.
 Typically, 20ft and 40ft containers are the most commonly used for international shipments.

 Choosing between a 20ft and a 40ft container depends on the volume of your cargo.
-While 40ft containers may seem more economical for larger shipments, it’s essential to consider the nature of your goods and whether they can fill the larger space efficiently.
+While 40ft containers may seem more economical for larger shipments (offering double the volume for less than double the price), it’s essential to consider the nature of your goods and whether they can fill the larger space efficiently.
 For detailed cost comparison, importers can check 20 ft container shipping cost from China to USA.

 Mode of Transport: FCL vs. LCL